louissabri/me/set2/readme.md

 Update: forgot to add the else part of the if loop, but other than that it worked perfectly!
 Figuring out syntax is kinda tough.

 17:58 I've discovered that randomly typing stuff that I think *should* make sense, usually makes sense.
 Google also helps.

+18:43 I've now discovered you need to "close" loops